Repair Of Damage At Laterally Displaced Tendons

 Structural considerations at laterally swept tendon locations

-The standard vertical tendon profile as it runs along its length may be either higher or lower in the concrete depending on the bending or shear moments at a particular point.
-This profile is readily accommodated within the concrete member and is rarely cause for concern unless there are large sections of concrete that needs to be removed.
+The standard vertical tendon profile as it runs along its length may be either higher or lower in the concrete, depending on the bending or shear moments at a particular point.
+This profile is readily accommodated within the concrete member and is rarely cause for concern unless there are large sections of concrete that need to be removed.

-However, a tendons linear profile presents different challenges and are the subject of this discussion.
-When tendons are placed on a laterally diverted path, there are horizontal forces created in the concrete that must be recognized and accounted for prior to undertaking any repair of the damaged area.
+However, a tendons linear profile presents different challenges and is the subject of this discussion.
+When tendons are placed on a laterally diverted path, there are horizontal forces created in the concrete that must be recognized and accounted for, prior to undertaking any repair of the damaged area.

-Image: Sketch showing lateral tendon force in slab structure
+Image: Plan view sketch showing lateral tendon force in slab structure.

 Danger of inadequately reinforced tendons adjacent to damaged area